Learn how to extend Gutenberg editor without touching any line of code; specifically, we shall look at how to display a grid or a list of posts.

 Over the years, WordPress has evolved and has continued to push the realms of possibilities to live true to its promise of democratizing publishing and the freedoms that come with open source software.

-If you pay attention and understand the current trends of web development, then you know that there is a shift towards front-end design as can seen by the rise and dominance of page builders like Divi, Elementor, WPBakery, Beaver, Visual composer among many others.
+If you pay attention and understand the current trends of web development, then you know that there is a shift towards front-end design as can seen by the rise and dominance of page builders like Divi, Elementor builder, WPBakery, Beaver, Visual composer among many others.

 WordPress’s answer to that is the Gutenberg block editor.

-With the release of WordPress 5.0, Gutenberg became the default editor for WordPress, for those who preferred the TinyMCE classic editor, there is an option to install it as a plugin.
+With the release of WordPress 5.0, Gutenberg became the default editor for WordPress.

 This new editor changed everything we knew about creating content with WordPress.
 Literary.

-At the time of writing this article, the Gutenberg editor that ships with WordPress 5.1.1 has several layout options and features used to build a full website with no need of installing a theme or page builder.
+At the time of writing this article, the Gutenberg editor has several layout options and features used to build a full website with no need of installing a theme or page builder.

 Of course, it is not as powerful as the standalone themes or page builders, but as the Gutenberg editor continues to evolve and mature, this is a certain possibility.

-In the mean-time developers have kicked in to extend Gutenberg editor covering areas its short in with great plugins and tools.
+In the mean-time developers have kicked in to extend Gutenberg editor covering areas its short in with great Gutenberg block plugins and tools.

 Stag Blocks is one such plugin that extends Gutenberg editor by adding several blocks that provide you an author, writer or designer a few more ways to display your content.

-The major blocks it adds to extend the Gutenberg editor are; Accordion, Alert, Container, Hero, Posts Grid, Pricing table, Profile, Stats, Testimonial and, Website card blocks.
+The major blocks it adds to extend the Gutenberg editor are; Accordion, Alert, Container, Hero, Posts Grid, Pricing table, Profile, Stats, Customer testimonial and, Website card blocks.

 Step by step: How to extend Gutenberg editor to display a grid or list of posts with Stag Blocks